rcasanovan/Skyscanner/FOLLOW-UP.md

 - SwiftyPlistManager (1.0.2): Lightweight plist data management framework for iOS 10.3+
 - Reachability file: This is the official Apple's Reachability file to validate the device connection

+IMPORTANT NOTE: I needed to remove the libraries because the zip file size is 6.1 MB.
+You'll need to install the pods (pod install) before run the project.

 ---

 # General: